The name of the nonprofit organization shall be the Oncology Nursing Society (hereinafter sometimes referred to as "ONS").

 - The responsibilities of this committee are as stated in Article VIII, Section 2.

 - In the event a vacancy occurs, the Board of Directors will appoint a replacement for the remainder of the term.

 Section 1.
 Chapters

-Groups of active ONS members may petition for a chapter charter.
-Charters shall be approved, awarded and/or revoked by the Board of Directors.
+Groups of Active ONS members may petition to charter a chapter based in the United States only.
+Charters shall be approved, awarded, and/or revoked by the Board of Directors.
 Chapters shall fulfill the purposes of the ONS at the local level.
-The structure and functions of the chapters shall be consistent with the bylaws, policies and procedures of ONS.
-All chapter members must be ONS members.
+The structure and function of the Chapters shall be consistent with the Bylaws, policies, and procedures of ONS.
+All Chapter members must be ONS members.

 Section 2.
 Councils